vasilakisfil/Introspected-REST/README.md

 >
 >

-In the following section we will describe our new model for Networked APIs, Introspected REST.
+In the following section we will describe our new model for Networked APIs that goes beyond REST, Introspected REST.
-The model itself steps on initial Roy's REST model but with the difference that instead of providing resource meta-data at runtime, it provides them on the side, only if asked.
+The model itself steps on initial Roy's REST model but with the difference that instead of providing resource meta-data at runtime, it provides them on the side, only if requested.
-Hence, the 3 out of 4 constraints of the uniform interface that Roy defined still exist in this model: identification of resources; manipulation of resources through representations and self-descriptive messages.
+Hence, by keeping the _uniform interface_ the remaining 3 out of 4 constraints of the REST constraints that Roy defined still exist in this model:
+_identification of resources_; _manipulation of resources through representations_ and _self-descriptive messages_.
-However instead of having the constraint of hypermedia as the engine of application state HATEOAS), we have introspection as the engine of application state (IATEOAS).
+However instead of having the constraint of _hypermedia as the engine of application state_ (HATEOAS), we have _introspection as the engine of application state_ (IATEOAS).

 ### Deriving the need for Introspection REST
 #### Less complexity